 As a small business owner and solo law practitioner, I found that highs achieved by my wins in the courtroom were very short-lived and my lows that accompanied any loss had much longer lifespans.
 The mountains and valleys were a constant struggle for me and I had a very difficult time bouncing back emotionally.
 Some days I did not want to be a lawyer at all and would have gladly traded the prestigious title for a couple of shifts at the Waffle House.

 Then I would pick myself back up and head to the office.
 When I got there, I would look around at the paintings on the wall, my Government Street location directly across from the Courthouse and my name on the outside window that you could see as you drive by on the busiest street in town.
 Learning how to take the good with the bad is not just how business works.
 It’s how life works.
-It’s not all unicorns and rainbows.
-It’s hard work.
+Your days won’t always be filled with unicorns and rainbows.
+You will need to put in the hard work.
 And being proud of what you’ve been able to accomplish should fuel your personal fire to keep up the hard work.
 Your employees and customers depend on you keeping it together.

 Every small business goes through unexpected adversity of some sort: A key employee quits.
 You lose a big contract.
 Customer complaints surge over quality or service issues.
 You’re blindsided by new competition or a new trend in the marketplace.